 - A $20 CASH deposit, which will be returned to you when the parking tag is turned into the main office

-Senior applications will be accepted August 7 through September 8, 2017.
-After September 8, juniors may apply.
-Due to the limited number of parking spaces, sophomores and freshman will NOT be permitted to park on campus.
+ONLY senior applications will be accepted August 6-September 7, 2018.
+Tags can be picked up beginning August 20th.
+Juniors can apply for parking starting September 10th.
+Due to the limited number of spaces, sophomores and freshman will NOT be permitted to park on campus.

 2. All vehicles that “could” be driven into school should be listed on the application form.
-You must provide the required documentation (i.e., registration and insurance card) for the primary vehicle you will be driving (listed first on application*), as well as any other vehicles that will be driven for an extended period (e.g., four consecutive weeks) or on a regular basis.
-If you must drive another vehicle to school that is not listed, email the Assistant Principal at email@example.com in advance or notify the main office upon arriving to school.
+You must provide the required documentation (registration and insurance card) for the primary vehicle you will be driving (listed first on application*), as well as any other vehicles that will be driven for an extended period of time (4 consecutive weeks) or on a regular basis.
+If you must drive another vehicle to school that is not listed, either email the Assistant Principal at email@example.com in advance or notify the main office upon arriving to school.

 3. No applications or partial applications will be accepted without all four valid documents and cash deposit being submitted.
 Please check the expiration date on your insurance card before you apply.
 Students are not permitted to park on campus until all paperwork and fees have been submitted unless prior permission is received by the Assistant Principal.

-4. Parking spaces will be assigned on a first come first served basis.
-While students do not get to choose their assigned spaces, the administration will consider (not guarantee) special requests if the reason is deemed valid.
+5. Parking spaces will be assigned on a first come first served basis.
+While students do not get to choose their assigned spaces, the administration will “consider” (not guarantee) special requests if the reason is deemed valid.

-5. The parking tag should be displayed from the rear view mirror with the tag number facing outward.
-If you do not have a rear view mirror, the tag should be placed on the dash with tag number facing the window.
+6. Parking tags should be displayed from the rear-view mirror with the tag number facing the windshield.
+If you do not have a rear-view mirror, the tag should be placed on the dash with tag number facing the window.
 If your tag is broken, return it to the main office for a new one.
 If you lose your tag, you must obtain a new one and pay an additional $20 deposit.
 Unreturned tags will result in a forfeiture of the $20 deposit.

-6. Parking tags and spaces cannot be shared or exchanged with other students unless you receive prior approval from the Assistant Principal.
+7. Tags cannot be shared or exchanged with another student unless you receive “prior” approval from the Assistant Principal.

-8. Students who park illegally in designated handicapped parking spots, in a fire lane, or without a parking pass will be ticketed by the local Police Department in addition to the disciplinary actions below.
+10. Students who park illegally in designated handicapped parking spots, in a fire lane, or without a parking pass may be ticketed by the local Police Department (or towed) in addition to the disciplinary actions.

-9. Students who are frequent violators of school parking policies or refuse to comply with a request to move their vehicles are subject to having their vehicles towed.
-Tickets and impoundment are only approved and requested by the building principal or his/her designee (when the principal is out of the building).
-Cars will be towed if they are frequent violators of school parking policies, and the student will responsible for all fees involved with ticketing and impoundment.
+11. Students who are frequent violators of school parking policies or refuse to comply with a request to move their vehicles are subject to having their vehicles towed.
+Tickets and impoundment are only approved and requested by the building principal or his/her designee (when principal is out of the building).
+Students are responsible for all fees involved with ticketing and impoundment.

-10. Driving to and from Questar is a privilege that can and will be taken away should a student not abide by the prescribed guidelines.
-Students wishing to drive to Questar must meet the following requirements (determined by the previous year or marking period) and obtain permission from the CDHS administration before being permitted to do so:
+12. Driving to and from Questar is a “privilege” that can and will be taken away should a student not abide by the prescribed guidelines.
+Students will be eligible to drive to Questar after the first interim report, given they meet the following criteria:

 - Demonstrate a need (employment or special circumstance)

-- Be in good academic standing (not failing two or more courses)
+- Be in good academic standing (not failing three courses)

-- Have a commendable disciplinary record (i.e., a limited number of referrals and no major infractions)
+- Have a commendable disciplinary record (three or fewer referrals per marking period and no major infractions)

-12. The administration understands that from time to time situations come up that warrant special consideration.
+15. The administration understands that from time to time situations come up that warrant special consideration.
 When these occur, the administration is typically willing to accommodate these requests as long as students follow the proper protocol.
 Should a student have a circumstance that strays outside the parking guidelines, s/he should contact the Assistant Principal beforehand to discuss the matter and get any prior approval that may be required.
 If the situation does not allow for adequate advanced notice, the student should seek out the Assistant Principal upon arriving to school.
 Failure to do so may result in a denial of the request and/or possible disciplinary action.
-General rule – “It is better to ask for permission than to seek forgiveness.”

-17. Any Code of Conduct infractions or violations related to parking, student vehicles, or student behavior in the parking lot that is deemed disruptive or unsafe by administration (see Parking and Driving Violations and Infractions PDF) will result in revocation of parking privileges and possible disciplinary actions (see below).
+20. Any Code of Conduct infractions or violations related to parking, student vehicles, or student behavior in the parking lot that is deemed disruptive or unsafe by administration (see Parking and Driving Violations and Infractions handout), will result in revocation of parking privileges and possible disciplinary actions.

 - First violation: up to 10-week suspension of parking privileges, parental notification